trechds/trechds/README.md

 trechds/trechds is a ✨ special ✨ repository because its README.md (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
-- 🔭 I’m currently working on ...
+- 💼 I’m currently working at Bloom</li>
+- 👨🏻‍🎓 Studying at Brigham Young University-Idaho</li>
-- 🌱 I’m currently learning ...
+- 🌱 Current learning C# and JavaScript</li>
+- 🔭 Looking forward to work as a Full Stack Developer</li>
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...